akempes/laravel-request-logging/README.md

 [![Total Downloads](https://poser.pugx.org/akempes/laravel-request-logging/downloads)](https://packagist.org/packages/akempes/laravel-request-logging)
 [![License](https://poser.pugx.org/akempes/laravel-request-logging/license)](https://packagist.org/packages/akempes/laravel-request-logging)

 This Laravel package contains middleware to log requests and there responses including all parameters.
-This will allow you to monitor and replay requests what can be extremely helpful for debugging purpose.
+This will allow you to monitor and replay requests which can be extremely helpful for debugging purposes.

 ## Installation